 The motor preformance of the Volkswagen is in general good.
-And also the weight of the Adria with a User Payload (170 kg in the caravan and 200 kg in the car including passengers), is very good.
+And also the weight of the Adria with a normally distributed User Payload (200 kg in the caravan and 200 kg in the car including passengers), is very good.

 Flat roads